faraz455/aws-lambda-ses-email-sender/README.md

 - Never hardcode AWS credentials — use IAM roles or Secrets Manager
 - Only send from **verified emails/domains** in SES
 - Apply least-privilege policy to IAM roles
+- Keep `samconfig.toml` out of version control (it's in `.gitignore`)
+- Use environment variables for sensitive configuration

 ---